richardvanbergen/payload-plugin-cloud-storage/README.md

 ## Basic Usage

-### Adapters
+### 1. Instantiate an adapter

-First, instantiate an adapter.
-Currently we only support S3 but this will change soon so the adapter encapsulates all vendor-specific configuration and setup.
+Adapters encapsulate all vendor-specific configuration and API calls.

-#### S3 (AWS and Digital Ocean)
+Currently we only support S3 or S3-compatible APIs (like DigitalOcean spaces) but this will change soon!

 ```ts
 import { S3Adapter } from 'payload-plugin-cloud-storage';